 '

-DECLARE SUB Setl (p AS INTEGER, a AS INTEGER)
+DECLARE SUB Sets (ByVal p AS SHORT, ByVal a AS SHORT)

 '